✓ Former Prosecutor & Public Defense Lawyers

 We have top investigators and experts available when needed to conduct interviews, testify & gather evidence to exonerate you.

-Our Orange County criminal defense lawyers also have resources we can work with to create a mitigation package to explain to the District Attorney's office why a case should be dropped or reduced before it ever reaches a courtroom.
+Our California criminal defense lawyers also have resources we can work with to create a mitigation package to explain to the District Attorney's office why a case should be dropped or reduced before it ever reaches a courtroom.

 Multilingual immigration and criminal lawyers for foreign citizens